pikull/nvim/README.md

-hello world
+hello world\n
-this is just my neovim rc
+this is just my neovim rc\n
-it might work on your computer it might not thanks bye!
+it might work on your computer\n it might not\n thanks bye!